 Undergraduate transcript(s)

-Applicants must request an official undergraduate transcript from any institution where college credit was received that counts toward the Indiana University–Bloomington undergraduate degree, even if the courses are listed on the IUB transcript (other than college credits taken in high school, which should be listed on the IUB transcript).
+Applicants must request an official undergraduate transcript from any institution where college credit was received that counts toward the Indiana University-Bloomington undergraduate degree including courses listed as transfer credits on the Indiana University-Bloomington transcript (excluding high school Advanced Placement credits).
 The transcript(s) must be sent by each institution directly to the Office of Admissions at lawadmis@indiana.edu.

 Letters of recommendation